 Houseflies in the Philippines

-Breeding & Habitat
+Breeding and Habitat

 Houseflies thrive in:

-- Garbage and food waste.
+- Garbage and food waste

-- Rotting organic matter.
+- Rotting organic matter

 Control and Management Methods

-1. Sanitation (Most Effective Method)
+1. Sanitation (Most Effective)

 - Dispose of garbage properly

-- Clean up pet waste
+- Clean animal waste immediately

-- Maintain proper sewage and drainage
+- Maintain proper drainage systems

 2. Physical Controls